See submitted comments, supporting documents, and references in Docket No. FDA-2004-N-0258.

 See submitted comments, supporting documents, and references in Docket No. FDA-2012-N-1210.

-- At a Glance: Highlights of the Final Nutrition Facts Label PDF (233KB)
+- Highlights of the Final Nutrition Facts Label Fact Sheet (PDF (233KB)

-- Side-by-Side of the Original and New Label (Black & White PDF: 575KB)
+- Side-by-Side of the Original and New Label Infographic (Black & White PDF: 575KB)

 Español (Black & White PDF: 789KB)

-- Infographic Highlighting What's Different on the New Label (PDF: 475 KB)
+- Highlights of What's Different on the New Label Infographic (PDF: 475 KB)

 Español (PDF: 608KB)

-- Infographic Highlighting Serving Sizes Changfes (PDF: 431KB)
+- Highlights of Serving Sizes Changes Infographic (PDF: 431KB)

 Español (PDF: 410KB)